Dairon Blanco Preview, Player Props: Royals vs. Tigers

-Dairon Blanco is available when the Kansas City Royals take on Tarik Skubal and the Detroit Tigers at Comerica Park Wednesday at 6:40 PM ET.
+Thursday, Dairon Blanco and the Kansas City Royals face the Detroit Tigers and Sawyer Gipson-Long, with the first pitch at 1:10 PM ET.

-In his last action (on September 17 against the Astros) he went 0-for-2.
+He is back in action for the first time since September 17, when he went 0-for-2 against the Astros.

 Sportsbook Promo Codes